researchbite/RBReader/README.md

 - Maintains total reading time across all articles
 - Stores reading history with article titles and URLs
 - Accessible via the stats button in the reader interface

+### PDF Reader Mode
+When navigating to a PDF file, the extension fetches the document and parses it offscreen using `pdfjs-dist`.
+The extracted text is processed with Mozilla's Readability algorithm and displayed in the same overlay used for normal webpages.